Isocyanic acid: Properties

-Decomposition

 Isocyanic acid hydrolyses to carbon dioxide and ammonia:

-HNCO + H2O -> CO2 + NH3

-Oligomerization
+Dilute solutions of isocyanic acid are stable in inert solvents, e.g. ether and chlorinated hydrocarbons.

-At sufficiently high concentrations, isocyanic acid oligomerizes to give the trimer cyanuric acid and cyamelide, a polymer.
+At high concentrations, isocyanic acid oligomerizes to give the trimer cyanuric acid and cyamelide, a polymer.
 These species usually are easily separated from liquid- or gas-phase reaction products.
-Cyanuric acid itself decomposes on further heating back to isocyanic acid.

-Stability in solution

-Dilute solutions of isocyanic acid are stable in inert solvents, e.g. ether and chlorinated hydrocarbons.

-Reactions

 Isocyanic acid reacts with amines to give ureas (carbamides):